 What is thalassemia?

-Thalassemia is an inherited blood disorder that causes the body to produce less hemoglobin, the protein in red blood cells that helps them carry oxygen from the lungs to all parts of the body.
-Hemoglobin is made up of four parts: two alpha proteins and two beta proteins.
-Thalassemia affects one or more of the genes that produce these proteins.
+Thalassemia is an inherited blood disorder that causes the body to produce less hemoglobin than normal.
+Hemoglobin is the protein in red blood cells that helps them carry oxygen from the lungs to all parts of the body.
+When this protein is lacking, red blood cells cannot carry out their function properly, leading to mild or severe anemia.

-The severity of the disease depends on the type of thalassemia.
-Children with thalassemia major require ongoing treatment and blood transfusions throughout their lives.
+The severity of thalassemia depends on the type.
+Children with transfusion-dependent thalassemia require blood transfusions throughout their lives.
 In addition, they need ongoing chelation therapy to remove the excess iron that builds up in the blood from these transfusions.
-Milder forms of thalassemia, including thalassemia intermedia and thalassemia minor, require less aggressive or no treatment at all.
+Milder forms of thalassemia, including thalassemia intermedia and thalassemia minor, may require less aggressive treatment or no treatment at all.

 What are the types of thalassemia?

-Children with thalassemia minor or trait have two alpha genes or one beta gene missing or damaged, while those that are “silent carriers” have one missing or damaged alpha gene.
-These children do not experience symptoms (except mild anemia in some cases of thalassemia minor), and they do not require treatment.
+Children with thalassemia minor or “thalassemia trait” have two alpha-globin genes or one beta-globin gene missing or damaged, while those who are “silent carriers” have a single missing or damaged alpha-globin gene.
+These children do not experience symptoms (except mild anemia in some cases of thalassemia minor) and they do not require treatment.

-In children with beta thalassemia intermedia, one or both beta genes are not working properly.
-They have mild to severe anemia andcan be diagnosed early in childhood or later in life.
-They may need blood transfusions during pregnancy or when very sick.
+In children with non-transfusion dependent thalassemia, one or both beta-globin genes are not working properly.
+They may have mild to severe anemia and sometimes are not diagnosed until later in life.
+They may need only intermittent blood transfusions during stress or illness, but some will eventually need to start a regular transfusion regimen to prevent complications.

 Other types of thalassemia

-- Hemoglobin E beta-thalassemia: This form of thalassemia is more common in children of Southeast Asian descent.
-It results from two separate genetic defects:
+- Hemoglobin E beta thalassemia: This form of thalassemia is more common in children of Southeast Asian descent.
+It can range in severity from non-transfusion-dependent to transfusion-dependent thalassemia.

 - Hemoglobin H disease alpha-thalassemia: This form of thalassemia is most common in Southern China and Southeast Asia.
-In Hemoglobin H disease:
+Many cases are not transfusion-dependent, but some cases may result in transfusion dependence.

-The defective genes that cause thalassemia are relatively common, especially in people of South Asian, African and Mediterranean descent.
+The defective genes that cause thalassemia are relatively common, especially in people of Southeast Asian, South Asian, Middle Eastern, African, and Mediterranean descent.
 However, thalassemia occurs in many populations around the world.

 About 300 million people around the world have the “thalassemia trait,” which puts them at risk of having children with some form of thalassemia.
-More than 1 million people have thalassemia intermedia, while more than 100,000 people have thalassemia major.
-In the United States, there are only about 1,000 people with thalassemia major.
+More than 1 million people have non-transfusion-dependent thalassemia, while more than 100,000 people have transfusion-dependent thalassemia.
+In the United States, there are at least 1,200 people with transfusion-dependent thalassemia.

 How we care for thalassemia

-At the Dana-Farber/Boston Children’s Cancer and Blood Disorders Thalassemia Program, our experts provide comprehensive care for children and adults with all forms of thalassemia.
+At the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center's Thalassemia Program, our experts provide diagnostic testing and comprehensive care for children and adults with all forms of thalassemia.
 For many appointments and certain procedures, your child also can receive care at one of our satellite offices.
 Treatment for thalassemia depends on the subtype of the disorder, but may include:

 - blood transfusions for anemia, based on severity